Corbett · Skye & The Small Isles

 - How hard is Askival?

-- Askival is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 18km with 1500m of ascent and takes most walkers 7-10 hours.
-Terrain: Track and path from Kinloch onto the lower hill.
+- We grade Askival at 4/5, which puts it in challenging territory.
+The usual route is around 18km with 1500m of climbing; allow 7-10 hours.
+Ground conditions: Track and path from Kinloch onto the lower hill.

-- When is the best time to climb Askival?
+- What's the best month to climb Askival?

 - No mobile coverage anywhere on Rum.
 The island has no mobile network; emergency contact is via the community shop or estate office at Kinloch